dmikusa/cf-php-apache-buildpack/README.md

 ### Configuration

 The build pack comes with sane defaults for small to medium sized applications.
 Ideally you won't need to adjust these setting much if at all.
+However you can do so by creating a ```config``` directory in your application folder.
+This folder can contain configuration settings that will override the defaults provided by the build pack.

 If you'd like to customize things further, you have the following options.

 #### options.json

-In the *config/options.json* file, you have the following options:
+In your application, create the file *config/options.json* file, you have the following options:

   - ADMIN_EMAIL    -> the administrator email defined in HTTPD (default admin@localhost)
   - DOWNLOAD_URL   -> the URL from where to download the PHP & HTTPD binaries
   - HTTPD_VERSION  -> the version of HTTPD to install (default latest 2.2 release)
   - PHP_VERSION    -> the version of PHP to install (default latest 5.4 release)
+  - NR_INSTALL_KEY -> your New Relic key, if specified New Relic support will be enabled
+  - NEWRELIC_DOWNLOAD_URL -> location of New Relic binaries.
+Defaults to download.newrelic.com.
+  - NEWRELIC_VERSION -> the version to download, defaults to the latest version

 As the file extension indicates, the file should be valid JSON.